Edward A. Holton: Post-war life

 Following his honorable discharge from the military, Holton returned home to his wife.
 By 1870, they had relocated to the community of Lee, Massachusetts in Berkshire County.
-Employed at a Pennsylvania mill, according to the federal census which was conducted on July 2 that year, his household had grown to include daughter Katherine May (1865–1942) and son Charles (1868–1939).
+Employed at a paper mill, according to the federal census which was conducted on July 2 that year, his household had grown to include daughter Katherine May (1865–1942) and son Charles (1868–1939).
+By 1880, he was living in Burlington, Vermont and working as a carpenter.

-Residing in Burlington, Vermont with his wife in 1890, he was then widowed by her the following year after she developed acute peritonitis and succumbed to that condition in Colrain, Massachusetts on November 3, 1891.
-State burial records noted that, although she was a resident of Burlington, Vermont at the time of her death, she was buried in Westminster, Vermont following her death in Colrain, Massachusetts.
+Holton was still residing in Burlington in 1890 when he was appointed deputy U.S. customs collector for Vermont.
+He was widowed in 1891 after his wife developed acute peritonitis and succumbed in Colrain, Massachusetts on November 3.

 Death and interment

 Still a widower after the turn of the century, Holton resided with his son, Charles — a physician, at his home in Bernardston, Massachusetts.
-Six years later, Edward A. Holton died in his sleep at the age of 70 at his son's Bernardston residence on January 26, 1906.
-Following funeral services on January 31, 1906, he was laid to rest at the Old Westminster Cemetery in his hometown of Westminster, Vermont.
+Holton died in Bernardston on January 26, 1906.
+Following funeral services on January 31, 1906, he was interred at the Old Westminster Cemetery in Westminster, Vermont.

 Medal of Honor

 Holton was awarded the Medal of Honor on July 9, 1892 for his actions at the Battle of Lee's Mills on April 16, 1862.
-At this time, he was a first sergeant.
+At this time, he was his company's first sergeant.

 Rescued the colors of his regiment under heavy fire, the color bearer having been shot down while the troops were in retreat.